With Amazon’s popularity continuously on the rise, many first-time entrepreneurs are looking to join the bandwagon. And who can blame them?

 Technically, the only work you do is to market the products.
 What goes on behind the scenes is up to your supplier.

-Dropshipping via Amazon is typically the same though it can get a bit trickier based on the e-commerce giant’s current policies.
+Dropshipping on Amazon is typically the same though it can get a bit trickier based on the e-commerce giant’s current policies.

 Dropshipping on Amazon

 There are two ways to dropship on Amazon.
-You can do it the traditional way or via Amazon FBA (Fulfillment by Amazon).
+You can do the dropshipping Amazon the traditional way or via Amazon FBA (Fulfillment by Amazon), a popular Amazon dropshipping method.

-Traditional dropshipping, or that of allowing someone else to fulfill orders on your behalf, is generally acceptable.
-You just need to comply with Amazon’s requirements as stated below:
+Traditional dropshipping Amazon, or that of allowing someone else to fulfill orders on your behalf, is generally acceptable.
+You just need to comply with Amazon’s requirements as stated below to commence dropshipping on Amazon.

 You must be the seller of record of your products;